Techriss/StocksDashboard/README.md

   - Automatic service launch on system startup
   - MySQL Database login and connection
   - Dark and Light Theme
+  - Option to enable or disable Acrylic Menu
   - Configurable startup tab for analytics page
   - Configurable startup page for application
   - Pleasent, fluent and responsive UI Design